savaslabs/sumac/README.md

 Spin up redmine locally.

 Copy `config.example.yml` to `config.yml` and fill in any values (particularly, you'll need the Slack webhook URL if you want to test slack integration).
+You'll also need to fill in some harvest credentials which have the proper permissions.

-Within the `sumac` directory, run `docker run --net redmine_default -it --rm -v $(pwd):/usr/src/sumac savaslabs/sumac sync -c /tmp/sumac/config.yml -u 20160915:20160916`.
+Within the `sumac` directory, run `docker run --net redmine_default -it --rm -v $(pwd):/usr/src/sumac savaslabs/sumac sync -u 20160915:20160916`.

 Adjust the `--net redmine_default` parameter to match the network your Redmine instance is running on  (use `docker network ls` to find the correct value).